Deploy Generated Standalone Executable Programs To Target Hardware

-By default, the Embedded Coder® software generates standalone executable programs that do not require an external real-time executive or operating system.
-A standalone program requires minimal modification to be adapted to the target hardware.
-The standalone program architecture supports execution of models with either single or multiple sample rates.
+By default, the Embedded Coder® software generates application code that does not require an external real-time executive or operating system.
+Generated application code requires minimal modification to be adapted to the target hardware.
+The architecture of the application code supports execution of models with single or multiple sample rates.

 Select the model configuration parameter Generate an example main program.
 This enables the Target operating system menu.